telemetryjet/telemetryjet-website/content/products/arduino-sdk.md

 						Bidirectional communication
 					</div>
                     <p>
 					The SDK encodes and decodes data with MessagePack over a serial connection, providing a robust telemetry link that requires minimal setup.
-Easily configure transmission rate, error checking, and other serial communication settings.
+Easily send or receive data and configure transmission rate, error checking, and other serial communication settings.
                     </p>
 					<div class="landingPageOutlineHeading">
 						Pub/sub messaging & caching